hrlimaye/terraform/README.md

 # terraform
-terraform modules fod google cloud and aws
+terraform modules for google cloud and aws